Double bass: Other tuning variations

 In classical solo playing the double bass is usually tuned a whole tone higher (F♯_{1}–B_{1}–E_{2}–A_{2}).
 This higher tuning is called "solo tuning", whereas the regular tuning is known as "orchestral tuning".
 Modern solo tuning strings are generally thinner than regular strings.
 String tension differs so much between solo and orchestral tuning that a different set of strings is often employed that has a lighter gauge.
 Strings are almost always labelled for either solo or orchestral tuning today, previously solo tuning was intended for any string as it originates from how the standard gut strings of the era would respond to the extra tension, providing more warmth and projection.
 Published solo music is arranged for either solo or orchestral tuning with some more specialized tuning such as a tuning used by Bottesini that goes up a minor third rather than a whole step.
 Some popular solos and concerti, such as the Koussevitsky Concerto are available in both solo and orchestral tuning arrangements.
-Solo tuning strings can be tuned down a tone to play in orchestra pitch, but the strings often lack projection in orchestral tuning and their pitch may be unstable, wheras modern gut strings will respond properly to either given proper care when re-tuning.
+Solo tuning strings can be tuned down a tone to play in orchestra pitch, but the strings often lack projection in orchestral tuning and their pitch may be unstable, whereas modern gut strings will respond properly to either given proper care when re-tuning.

-Some contemporary composers specify highly specialized scordatura (intentionally changing the tuning of the open strings).
-Changing the pitch of the open strings makes different notes available as pedal points and harmonics.
-Berio, for example, asks the player to tune their strings E_{1}–G♯_{1}–D_{2}–G_{2} in Sequenza XIVb and Scelsi asks for both F_{1}–A_{1}–D_{2}–E_{2} and F_{1}–A_{1}–F_{2}–E_{2} in Nuits.